Does Car Insurance Cover Damage I Cause to Other Vehicles?

 When Liability Coverage Pays for Damage to Other Vehicles

-Liability coverage pays for damage you cause to another driver's vehicle when you're at fault in an accident.
-Most states require property damage liability as part of the minimum coverage package, and it covers repair or replacement costs for the other driver's car, truck or motorcycle.
-Without it, you'd pay those costs entirely out of pocket.
+Liability coverage pays for damage you cause to another driver's vehicle when you're at fault.
+Most states require property damage liability as part of minimum coverage, covering repair or replacement costs for the other driver's car, truck, or motorcycle.
+Without it, you pay those costs out of pocket.

 Mark_F icon